-- 1. Any client or customer that express a desire to file a complaint based on the delivery of services or any other discriminatory actions, shall use the OHR's Complaint Form (Attachment D). - 2.
-The LAC shall provide the client or customer with a copy of the OHR Complaint Form. - 3.
-Any CFSA staff member who receives an Act complaint from a client or customer, shall: - a Ensure the client or customer receives the OHR Complaint Form (Attachment D). - b Forward a copy of the form to their supervisor, the LAC, and CFSA's Risk Officer, within five business days from the date of the incident. - c If a complainant has difficulty (due to language barriers) filing a complaint, the complaint may be filed on their behalf by a person or organization. - d The LAC shall report complaints to the OHR. - e Complaints filed with the OHR under the provisions of the Act may be voluntarily withdrawn at the request of the complainant at any time prior to the OHR's investigation and findings.
+The LAC shall provide the client or customer with a copy of the OHR Complaint Form.
+Any CFSA staff member who receives an Act complaint from a client or customer, shall: Ensure the client or customer receives the OHR Complaint Form (Attachment D).
+Forward a copy of the form to their supervisor, the LAC, and CFSA's Risk Officer, within five business days from the date of the incident. c.
+If a complainant has difficulty (due to language barriers) filing a complaint, the complaint may be filed on their behalf by a person or organization. d.
+The LAC shall report complaints to the OHR. d.
+The LAC shall report complaints to the OHR. e.
+Complaints filed with the OHR under the provisions of the Act may be voluntarily withdrawn at the request of the complainant at any time prior to the OHR's investigation and findings.
 A withdrawal does not prohibit the OHR from investigating the complaint.
 The circumstances surrounding a withdrawal may be investigated by the OHR.

-Section O: Contract Providers (Covered Entities)

-- Covered entities are any District government agency, department, or program that furnishes information or renders services, programs, or activities directly to the public or contracts with other entities, either - 2. directly or indirectly, to conduct programs, services or activities to the public. - 3.
-CFSA community partners (contractors, grantees, etc.) shall comply with the same requirements of the Act as CFSA.
-The Agency shall ensure that its partners: - Carry out services, programs or activities directly to the public, collect data regarding contact with LEP and NEP clients and customers, and report this data to CFSA on a quarterly basis.

-- b.
-Provide oral interpretation services and translate vital documents according to the same standards required of CFSA and train personnel on all compliance requirements. - c.
-Certify in writing that the compliance requirements required in accordance with standards set in paragraphs (a) and (b) of this subsection shall be satisfied by their subcontractors and subgrantees. - d.
+Section O: Contract Providers (Covered Entities) Covered entities are any District government agency, department, or program that furnishes information or renders services, programs, or activities directly to the public or contracts with other entities, either directly or indirectly, to conduct programs, services or activities to the public.
+2. CFSA community partners (contractors, grantees, etc.) shall comply with the same requirements of the Act as CFSA.
+The Agency shall include language access compliance requirements in all Notices of Funding Availability (NOFA) and Requests for Proposal (RFP) issued by CFSA and ensure that its partners: Carry out services, programs or activities directly to the public, colled data regarding contact with LEP and NEP clients and customers, a report this data to CFSA on a quarterly basis.
+Provide oral interpretation services and translate vital documents according to the same standards required of CFSA and train personnel on all compliance requirements. c.
+Certify in writing that the compliance requirements required in accordance with standards set in paragraphs (a) and (b) of this subsection shall be satisfied by their subcontractors and sub- grantees. d.
 Receive language access compliance training or guidance in accordance with standards set forth by the OHR.
 Any required training shall be provided by OHR, unless CFSA agrees to provide the training and the OHR approves the provision of training by CFSA.